 Parks – Part Deux

 After recovering at the ranch from our Wyoming road trip, we headed north to Glacier National Park.
 I have no idea how many times I have traveled the Going to the Sun Road, but I look forward to it each and every time.
 Rarely have I had a bad time in Glacier and routinely enjoy the mountain vistas.
-We were a bit worried the views could be compromised due to the lingering smoke, but once arriving at the St. Mary entrance the smoke wasn’t as thick as on the prairie.
+We were a bit worried the views could be compromised due to the lingering smoke, but the smoke wasn’t as thick at the St. Mary entrance as on the prairie.
 The famous Goose Island photo shoot did not disappoint.

 We were on a schedule for this trip too, so our plan was to hike out to Sun Point, drive over Logan Pass and find a lunch spot, and then return and hike to Hidden Lake (from the Logan Pass visitor’s center).
 We hit our first two goals perfectly, enjoying a picnic lunch sitting along the highway.